 If you are a customer-driven company, you can design and develop quality functional products and services.

 Advantages of Customer-driven Design

-Designing a product according to the needs and desires of customers guarantees not only niche market but also helps in sustaining a better relationship with customers, reducing risk and increasing success rate.
+Designing a product according to the needs and desires of customers guarantees not only a niche market but also helps in sustaining a better relationship with customers, reducing risk, and increasing success rate.

 Let us consider a simple product Bicycle (Co-created by brands and consumers)

 From mere status symbol, the product has evolved over the years and today we see several styles, types with diverse components catering to different needs of the customers.
-Whether you want one for comfort, travelling, stunts, or for serious sports, whether you want them with suspension, front or rear, or without suspension, you have them.
-Components include steel, aluminium, fibre and so on.
-They are with brakes, with rim or disc brakes, without brakes, high seat, low seat, with attachments for accessories, without, colorful, plain, for girls/boys, economic/branded and so on and so forth.
-Customers played a defining role in bringing thousands of permutations and combinations by specifying such high level of requirements in terms of, functionality, looks and utility.
+Whether you want one for comfort, traveling, stunts, or for serious sports, whether you want them with suspension, front or rear, or without suspension, you have them.
+Components include steel, aluminum, fiber, and so on.
+They are with brakes, with rim or disc brakes, without brakes, high seat, low seat, with attachments for accessories, without, colorful, plain, for girls/boys, economic/branded, and so on and so forth.
+Customers played a defining role in bringing thousands of permutations and combinations by specifying such a high level of requirements in terms of, functionality, looks, and utility.

 Tell us what do you want; we will create

 Back in 1990, the National Bicycle Industrial Company Ltd in Kokubu, Japan took the lead in creating a world of mass-produced diversity.
 This bicycle company initiated made-to-order bicycles on an assembly line, each fitted to a customer’s measurements and preferences and delivered within two weeks.
 The line then offered 11,231,862 variations, at prices barely a few percentages higher than the ready-made models.
 Koji Nishikawa, national’s sales manager reportedly said, “Our idea was to make a separate model for every customer.”
 The company boldly lined up for the new era for being customer-driven.